pillowpilot/clt_crux_docu/services/ms-conv-store/index.md

 ## Semantics of a Conversation

-A conversation stores all events related to a customer and the system.
+A conversation stores all events related to a customer (identified or anonymous) and the system.
 In particular, it stores all messages between a customer and the system.
 Each message is associated with a channel, which is the medium through which the message was sent.

 The structure of an event will continue to change in the future, however its storage must comply with the following properties: